-The CSPP establishes the specific rules by which the NYISO solicits, evaluates, and selects solutions to address reliability, economic, and public policy-driven transmission needs in New York.
+The CSPP establishes the specific rules by which the NYISO solicits, evaluates, and selects the more efficient or cost-effective solutions to address reliability, economic, and public policy-driven transmission needs in New York.
 The NYISO's CSPP has four components-the Local Transmission Planning Process, the Reliability Planning Process/Short-Term Reliability Process, the Economic Planning Process, and the Public Policy Transmission Planning Process.
-In concert with these four components, interregional planning is conducted with the NYISO's neighboring control areas in the United States and Canada under the Northeastern ISO/RTO Planning Coordination Protocol.
+In concert with these four